 - The disparity in performance continues through the 1% lows, where the Ryzen maintains 193 FPS, whereas the i9 maintains 179 FPS.

-- Both CPUs delivered similar 1% lows during demanding gameplay sequences, with the Ryzen 7 at 175 FPS and the i9 at 168 FPS.
+- Both CPUs reported similar 1% lows during demanding gameplay sequences, with the Ryzen 7 at 175 FPS and the i9 at 168 FPS.
 This difference is noteworthy, though not noticeable.

 Forza Horizon 5

-- In Forza Horizon 5, the Ryzen 7 achieved an average of 216 FPS, while the i9 reached 209 FPS.
-The performance difference seems smaller here as Forza is a well-optimized title taking advantage of the tech on both CPUs.
+- When we fired up Forza Horizon 5 on both processors, the Ryzen 7 achieved an average of 216 FPS, while the i9 reached 209 FPS.
+The performance difference seems smaller here as Forza is a well-optimized title, taking advantage of the tech on both CPUs.

 - Both processors provided similar 1% lows, with the Ryzen at 140 FPS and the i9 at 136 FPS.